-Some past foreign aid appropriations have withheld 60% of any U.S. assistance to the Russian Federation unless it terminates technical assistance to Iran's nuclear and ballistic missiles programs.
-The provision has applied to the fiscal year for which foreign aid is appropriated, and does not represent a permanent provision.
+Some past foreign aid appropriations have withheld U.S. assistance to the Russian Federation unless it terminates technical assistance to Iran's nuclear and ballistic missiles programs.
+The provision applied to the fiscal year for which foreign aid is appropriated.
 Because U.S. aid to Russia generally has not gone to the Russian government, little or no funding was withheld as a result of the provision.
 The JCPOA makes no reference to any U.S. commitments to waive this sanction or to request that Congress not enact such a provision.